datawire/ambassador-docs/docs/emissary/1.13/topics/using/retries.md

 # Automatic retries

 Sometimes requests fail.
-When these requests fail for transient issues, Ambassador Edge Stack can automatically retry the request.
+When these requests fail for transient issues, $productName$ can automatically retry the request.

-Retry policy can be set for all Ambassador Edge Stack mappings in the [`ambassador Module`](../../running/ambassador), or set per [`Mapping`](../mappings#configuring-mappings).
+Retry policy can be set for all $productName$ mappings in the [`ambassador Module`](../../running/ambassador), or set per [`Mapping`](../mappings#configuring-mappings).
 Generally speaking, you should set `retry policy` on a per mapping basis.
 Global retries can easily result in unexpected cascade failures.

 ## Configuring retries